-as-Sirat Bridge Marker or the Pillar of Muhammad or the Armchair of Muhammad is a small protruding pillar close to the southern edge of Temple mount's (Haram al-Sharif) eastern wall, which marks the location of the as-Sirat bridge.
+The as-Sirat (الصراط) Bridge Marker or the Pillar of Muhammad or the Armchair of Muhammad is a small protruding pillar close to the southern edge of Temple mount's (Haram al-Sharif) eastern wall, which marks the location of the as-Sirat bridge.
 According to Islamic tradition this is the location where one end of the as-Sirat bridge will be hung over Jehannam (possible Gehenna).
 Also mentioned in a fifteenth century scroll the future site of the bridge of Sirat is marked by an extant pillar protruding from the south end of the Haram’s eastern wall.
 For some unknown reason it is also called the Arm Chair or Seat of Muhammad.

 circa 1200 CE

-Protruding pillar marking the location of Sirat bridge in the eastern wall of Haram al-Sharif, Evliya also mentions that the site of the Bridge of Sirat was marked by a stone pillar, which still protrudes today from the outer face of the Haram’s eastern wall (near the south-east corner) overlooking the Qidron, which according to Evliya had been moved to a higher position during Sultan Suleyman’s restoration of that wall.
+Evliya (circa 1640 CE) also mentions that the site of the Bridge of Sirat was marked by a stone pillar, which still protrudes today from the outer face of the Haram’s eastern wall (near the south-east corner) overlooking the Qidron, which according to Evliya had been moved to a higher position during Sultan Suleyman’s restoration of that wall.
 In Islamic eschatology the Kidron Valley is one of the several locations believed to be the Jahannam.
 According to the legend, the bridge will begin at the still visible pillar stuck in the eastern wall of the Temple Mount, known as the Pillar of Muhammad, and will end on the Mount of Olives.

 circa 1200 CE